 - High in monounsaturated fats

 - High in omega 3 essential fatty acids

 Studies show that almonds are good for your heart, brain, complexion, colon, digestive system, cholesterol, and blood sugar.
 They also may help prevent cancer.

-Besides being nutritious, almond flour is also delicious, with a flavor and texture that adds not only moisture, but an extra dimension of taste to dishes it’s used in.
+So with all that good stuff that almonds do – almond flour must be good too, right?
+Yes, it is!
+In fact almond flour is 21% protein and 11% fiber.
+And it’s delicious, with a flavor and texture that adds not only moisture, but an extra dimension of taste to dishes it’s used in.

 Almond Flour Biscuits

-In a large bowl, whisk the dry ingredients well with a fork.
+- In a large bowl, add the dry ingredients and mix well with a whisk.

 - Using a pastry blender, cut in the butter until the mixture resembles crumbs.

 - In a medium bowl, mix together the eggs and honey.

 - All at once, add to the dry ingredients and blend together.